“Cosmopolitan Cascais.” - Reviewed by Lisa

 - Lisa says: “Loved the glamour and the charm.”

-- Miguel says: “Gorgeous beaches, great seafood and fun nightlife.”
+- Miguel says: “Gorgeous sandy beaches, great seafood and fun nightlife.”

 Time travel back to the 19th and early 20th centuries when this former fishing village rose to become a resort town of regal choosing.
-The wide esplanade, elegant architecture and general seaside grandiosity all lend the Cascais of nowadays an air of majestic cheerfulness.
+The wide esplanade, elegant architecture and general seaside grandiosity all lend the Cascais of nowadays an air of majestic cheerfulness that is contagious.

 - 15 minutes by train from Lisbon